-You can refer to the image (from their official website) below:
+You can refer to their official website for the latest operating hours.

-Another option is to take the KTM from KL Sentral to Padang Jawa (RM5 one way and allow for 2+ hours’ travel time), and take a 10-min Grab drive from there.
+Another option is to take the KTM from KL Sentral to Padang Jawa (RM5 one way and allow for 1.5+ hours’ travel time), and take a 10-min Grab drive from Padang Jawa to i-City.

-If you want to take a taxi straight from Kuala Lumpur or Klang it would be around RM50 and RM20 respectively.
+If you want to take a taxi straight from Klang (8 minutes) or Kuala Lumpur (25 minutes) it would be around RM20 and RM80 respectively.

 Wanna drive there yourself?